 Working for a nonprofit can be lucrative as well.
 The current average income of employees at nonprofit organizations is $60,000, but it can change based on the employee’s position.

 Being a psychologist is natural for INFJ personality types.
-This healthcare job utilizes all the attributes of INFJs, and it is a career choice that involves a lot of things INFJs enjoy.
+This healthcare job utilizes all the attributes of INFJs, making it one of the best INFJ careers out there.

 Many psychologists have private practices.
 Others work in labs, doing clinical research.
 Whatever career path an INFJ psychologist chooses, they can find an immense level of job satisfaction.